 Welcome to my research website.
-My name is Ana Bê Pereira and I am currently a Teaching Fellow in Education and Disability Studies at Liverpool Hope University, in the UK.
+My name is Dr. Ana Bê Pereira and I am currently a Lecturer in Education and Disability Studies at Liverpool Hope University, in the UK.

 My research is located primarily in disability studies, feminist theory and education, it also draws from critical and cultural studies.
 As such, my work is very interdisciplinary and is concerned primarily with issues of social justice and social change.

 I came to Liverpool Hope after successfully concluding my Ph.D. research at Lancaster University.
 In my thesis the focus of inquiry was the daily experiences of people living with a chronic illness (namely fibromyalgia, chronic fatigue syndrome, myalgic encephalomyelitis and multiple sclerosis) in England and Portugal.

 Conceptualizing chronic illness as a category of impairment and employing the use of narrative methods, which involved soliciting first-person accounts, the research focuses mainly on determining the role of ableism and disablism in people’s lives – how society and culture influence standards of wellbeing, access and accommodation for people living with chronic illnesses – as well as exploring the lay knowledges and strategies people develop with and through their experience of impairment, which are often not recognized by established systems of knowledge such as biomedicine.